Labirintami/doc/docs/how_to_start.md

 RichText provides several options that let you adjust the toolbar appearance and behavior as well as choose the most suitable mode of work with a document.
 [Learn all the available settings](api/properties.md).

-For example, you can specify the *document* mode of RichText displaying:
+For example, you can specify the *"document"* mode of RichText displaying:

 ~~~js
 var rich = new dhx.Richtext("richtext_container", {